visit-dav/visit/src/doc/python_scripting/functions.rst

     is assumed.

 args : tuple
-    A tuple of strings containing command line flags for the metadata server.
+    A tuple of strings containing command-line flags for the metadata server.

     =============  ========================================================
     **Argument**   Description